Dr. Arthur Zampella

 Chairman, Bevington Arts Festival

-Named as a tribute to West Milfords first music teacher Lola LaVerne Bevington.
-The festival included Performances by the The NJ Ballet and art presentations showcasing work from residents of the community.
+Named in tribute to West Milford’s first music teacher, Lola LaVerne Bevington, the festival included performances by the New Jersey Ballet and art presentations highlighting the work of local residents.

 WM Citizen of the Year